escobard/blockchains-nd-term2/part5/lesson2/lesson2.notes.md

 ## UML

 - Unified Modeling Language
+- Intended to provide a standard way to visualize the design of a system.
-- Used to unify role of actors, roles, permissions, and processes in a supply chain
+- Used to unify role of actors, roles, permissions, and processes in a software system.

 ### UML - background